pypa/cibuildwheel/docs/faq.md

 ### Building Rust wheels

 If you build Rust wheels, you need to download the Rust compilers in manylinux.
-If you support 32-bit windows, you need to add this as a potential target.
+If you support 32-bit Windows, you need to add this as a potential target.
 You can do this, for example on GitHub Actions, with:

 ```yaml